 - B.S., University of Colorado at Boulder, 1993

-Lance has continued to focus his practice in the areas of asset protection, estate planning, probate and trust administration, charitable organizations and business transactions.
-Lance currently sits on the Board of Directors for KNBP Channel 5 Public Television and is an Advisory Board Member for the Community Foundation of Western Nevada.
+Mr. McKenzie was previously on the Board of Directors for KNBP Channel 5 Public Television and is a former Advisory Board Member for the Community Foundation of Western Nevada.
 He is also the author of several published articles and gives frequent seminars on estate and asset protection planning.

 You have chosen to send an email to McDonald Carano.
 The sending or receipt of this email and the information in it does not in itself create an attorney-client relationship.
 If you are not already a client, you should not provide us with information that you wish to have treated as privileged or confidential without first speaking to one of our lawyers.
 If you provide information before we confirm that you are a client and that we are willing and able to represent you, we may not be required to treat that information as privileged, confidential, or protected information, and we may be able to represent a party adverse to you.